OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/automation/automation-hrw-run-runbooks.md

     <#
     .SYNOPSIS
-    Exports the Run As certificate from an Azure Automation account to a hybrid worker in that account.
+    Exports hello Run As certificate from an Azure Automation account tooa hybrid worker in that account.

     .DESCRIPTION
-    This runbook exports the Run As certificate from an Azure Automation account to a hybrid worker in that account.
+    This runbook exports hello Run As certificate from an Azure Automation account tooa hybrid worker in that account.
-    Run this runbook in the hybrid worker where you want the certificate installed.
+    Run this runbook in hello hybrid worker where you want hello certificate installed.
-    This allows the use of the AzureRunAsConnection to authenticate to Azure and manage Azure resources from runbooks running in the hybrid worker.
+    This allows hello use of hello AzureRunAsConnection tooauthenticate tooAzure and manage Azure resources from runbooks running in hello hybrid worker.

     .EXAMPLE
     .\Export-RunAsCertificateToHybridWorker